Stasko-Sergey-850504/MePlayer/README.md

-# Tahan-Cafe
+# QtMediaPlayer

-# This is a simple web project written in Java, CSS, HTML, MySQL.
-The project is an Internet cafe.
+This is a simple media player written in C++ using Qt framework.
+Software Requerements Specification in russian is [here](https://github.com/Stasko-Sergey-850504/MePlayer/tree/master/SRS_ru.md).